Joshua27/BSynthesis/README.md

 # Background

-For safety or business critical systems a software bug can lead to extensive safety, security or financial problems.
-To overcome these issues, one can use a rigorous, formal development method.
-In particular, one might use a model driven approach, centering around thorough specification of the software to be developed.
-This involves describing the system at various refinement levels and specifying system properties, for instance, in the form of invariants or preconditions for operations.
-However, writing a formal model is a complicated and time-consuming task.
-Usually, one successively refines a model with the help of provers or model checkers.
-In case an error is found or if a proof fails, the model has to be adapted.
-In general, finding the appropriate set of changes is non-trivial.
+Writing a formal model is a complicated and time-consuming task.
+Usually, one successively refines a model with the help of proof, animation and model checking.
+In case an error such as an invariant violation is found, the model has to be adapted.
+However, finding the appropriate set of changes is often non-trivial.
-Relating to the formal specification language B it is conventional to think in terms of states describing explicit values of the machine variables at a time.
-These states can straightforwardly be used for synthesis.

-Hence, we propose partially automating the development process of formal models using synthesis:
+We propose to partially automate the process by combining synthesis with explicit model checking and implement it in the context of the B method:
-Guided by examples of positive and negative behavior we strengthen preconditions or relax invariants appropriately.
-Moreover, by collecting initial examples from the user we generate operations from scratch or adapt existing ones.
-All this is done using constant user feedback, yielding an interactive assistant.
+Guided by examples of positive and negative behavior, we strengthen preconditions of operations or relax invariants of the model appropriately.
+Moreover, by collecting initial examples from the user, we synthesize new operations from scratch or adapt existing ones.
+All this is done using user feedback, yielding an interactive assistant.

 # Minimum Requirements